Sheaf-Laplacian Obstruction and Projection Hardness for Cross-Modal Compatibility on a Modality-Independent Site: Introduction

-More subtly, alignability is not reliably transitive: modality~$a$ may align well to~$c$, and~$c$ may align well to~$b$, while~$a$ aligns poorly to~$b$ directly; or a two-stage alignment $a\to c\to b$ may be dramatically easier than a direct alignment $a\to b$.
-Those occurrences motivate a theory that is all of: comparable across modality pairs, local-to-global instead of purely global, and capable of formally expressing non-transitivity and bridging.
+Alignment is also not reliably transitive: modality $a$ may align well to $c$ and $c$ to $b$, with poor direct alignment from $a$ to $b$.
+A two-stage alignment $a\to c\to b$ may require substantially less complexity than the direct $a\to b$.
+These observations motivate a theory that is comparable across modality pairs, local-to-global in structure, and capable of expressing non-transitivity and bridging as formal statements.

-This paper proposes a single reference formalism that fixes the degrees of freedom that would otherwise make results incomparable.
-The essential constraint is that all modalities are analyzed on the same base domain (a single neighborhood site on sample indices), so that sheaf operators, Laplacians, energies, and spectra are defined on a common combinatorial substrate.
+This paper proposes a reference formalism that fixes the choices which otherwise make results difficult to compare.
+The central requirement is that all modalities are analyzed on the same base domain: a common neighborhood site on sample indices.
+Sheaf operators, Laplacians, energies, and spectra are therefore defined on the same graph.